 Some firms build their specialities around existing clients whose businesses share a common theme.
 That might work for you too.
-But be careful about building a niche around the field of work of a single member of staff.
+But be careful about building a niche around the field of work of a single employee.
 If they leave, your firm could be back where it started.
-So be sure to train other employees to do the same speciality accounting work.
+So be sure to train other employees to do the same specialty accounting work.

 Make your niche your own